mddazure/azure-vwan-microhack/README.md

 Third party NVA firewalls must therefore be placed in a Spoke, with protected VNETs peered behind.
 See https://docs.microsoft.com/en-us/azure/virtual-wan/scenario-route-through-nva for background on this pattern.

-This scenario demonstrates how to secure traffic through a third party Network Virtual Appliance.
+This scenario demonstrates how to route traffic through a third party Network Virtual Appliance.
+We use a single Linux VM with IPTables, with a rule set allowing all traffic.

 At the end of this Scenario your VWAN looks like this: